BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 and upload times, and diagnostic data.
 We may use these metrics and data to improve the quality and feature sets of the Services and AWS Content.

-**60.7.** We may change SageMaker Savings Plan (“SM Savings Plan”) pricing or terminate the program at any time.
-Any price changes will not apply to previously purchased SM Savings Plans.
-All amounts paid in connection with SM Savings Plans are nonrefundable, except that if we terminate the Agreement other than for cause, or terminate the SM Savings Plan program, we will refund you a pro rata portion of any up-front fee paid.
-SM Savings Plans are nontransferable and noncancellable, so you will be charged for the duration of the term you selected, even if you terminate the Agreement.
-Upon expiration or termination of the term of SM Savings Plans, the reserved pricing will expire and standard on-demand usage prices will apply.
-You are responsible for determining if you are subject to any limitations arising from the purchase or use of the SM Savings Plan and for complying with any applicable laws, policies, terms or conditions governing your payment of up-front fees, including any fiscal or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.
+**60.7.** We may change SageMaker AI Savings Plan (“SM AI Savings Plan”) pricing or terminate the program at any time.
+Any price changes will not apply to previously purchased SM AI Savings Plans.
+All amounts paid in connection with SM AI Savings Plans are nonrefundable, except that if we terminate the Agreement other than for cause, or terminate the SM AI Savings Plan program, we will refund you a pro rata portion of any up-front fee paid.
+SM AI Savings Plans are nontransferable and noncancellable, so you will be charged for the duration of the term you selected, even if you terminate the Agreement.
+Upon expiration or termination of the term of SM AI Savings Plans, the reserved pricing will expire and standard on-demand usage prices will apply.
+You are responsible for determining if you are subject to any limitations arising from the purchase or use of the SM AI Savings Plan and for complying with any applicable laws, policies, terms or conditions governing your payment of up- front fees, including any fiscal or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.

 **60.8.  **Amazon SageMaker Studio Lab ****